I'm feeling stressed

 The body then goes through a number of changes to get ready to either run away or fight.
-Download the 'Fight or fight' sheet to find out what happens to the body during the response.
+Download the 'Fight or fight' sheet to find out what happens to the body during the response or watch our animation..

 These physical changes can affect how we behave and can affect our health - a person experiencing the response may:

 - Find it difficult to either relax or concentrate on anything but the supposed danger.